-Luke Malek (R) District 4 (Kootenai County) Term: 2 (2012-2016)
+Luke Malek (R) District 4 (Kootenai County) Term: 3 (2012-2018)

-721 N. 8th St., Coeur d'Alene, 83814 Phone: (208) 661-3881 Email: lmalek@house.idaho.gov Occupation: Lawyer and Business Consultant
+721 N. 8th St., Coeur d'Alene, 83814

+Email: lmalek@house.idaho.gov

+Occupation: Lawyer

-Raised in North Idaho; graduated from the College of Idaho and University of Idaho, College of Law; regional director under Governor Jim Risch; former deputy prosecuting attorney in Kootenai County.
+Raised in North Idaho; graduated from the College of Idaho in Caldwell; law degree from the University of Idaho in Moscow; worked as the regional director under former Governor Jim Risch; worked as a deputy prosecuting attorney, and now owns a law firm with several offices throughout the state.